schellenberg/computerscience20/docs/_sources/Python/Functions/MoreFunctionDetails.rst.txt

    :answer_c: No, it will cause an error.
    :correct: b
    :feedback_a: While there is no problem as far as Python is concerned, it is generally considered bad style because of the potential for the programmer to get confused.
-   :feedback_b: it is generally considered bad style because of the potential for the programmer to get confused.
+   :feedback_b: It is generally considered bad style because of the potential for the programmer to get confused.
 If you must use global variables (also generally bad form) make sure they have unique names.
    :feedback_c: Python manages global and local scope separately and has clear rules for how to handle variables with the same name in different scopes, so this will not cause a Python error.

    Can you use the same name for a local variable as a global variable?